vishwakarma-31/trading_bot/docs/system_architecture.md

 ## Overview

-The GoQuant Trading Bot is a sophisticated trading information system that uses GoMarket data product with a Telegram bot interface.
+The Generic Trading Bot is a sophisticated trading information system that uses cryptocurrency exchange APIs with a Telegram bot interface.
 The system is designed with a modular architecture that separates concerns and enables maintainability, scalability, and testability.

 The system has two main services: